Courtesy of:- Ray Lo, and the Spurs List

 played in his reserve team.
 Fellow youth team players Snee, Kelly and

-Sutton as well as Teddy and Gus were also spotted as was Ray
+Sutton as well as Teddy and Gus were also spotted.

 on the right and McKie on the left.
 A midfield of Marney and Black in the

-centre flanked by Yeates on the right and Wettner on the left supported
+centre were flanked by Yeates on the right and Wettner on the left, supporting

 Barnard and Slabber up front.
 The Chelsea team had a solid back three with